mountainash/hakolive/README.md

 ## Why?

-Well, I wanted too!?!

-AND I'm applying for a job at a workplace that has React and Next.js requirements which I don't yet have... time for some JIT coding - I also noticed that their own website is hosted on [vercel.app](https://vercel.app/) which provides free hosting - see the output at https://hakolive.vercel.app
+Many Software Developer roles in Zürich require React (and/or Next.js) requirements which I don't yet have... time for some JIT coding and this was the first idea that came into my head (...I may have been drinking beer at the time).

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
 ### Shell

 1. `npm run dev` OR `yarn dev`